moledoc/moledoc/GoLang/README.md

 Only `for` loop exist in GoLang.
 A `for` loop has 3 components:

-* (optional) init statement, that is executed before the loop
+* (optional) init expression, that is executed before the loop
-* condition statement, that is evaluated before every loop iteration
+* condition expression, that is evaluated before every loop iteration
-* (optional) post statement, that is executed after every loop iteration
+* (optional) post expression, that is executed after every loop iteration

-Variables declared in the init statement are visible only in the `for` loop scope.
+Variables declared in the init expression are visible only in the `for` loop scope.
 Example of a basic `for` loop

 ```go